matutosi/ontama/README.md

 ### Modify codes (optional)

-If you want to change model folder, modify codes as bellow.
+If you want to change language model, modify codes as bellow.

 - recog_mic.py
 - voice_recog.py